1. The Goal of Preserving the Window Size and Position

 We have our Registry entry ready.
 Now, we will save the Toolbar and window position into the registry under the sub-keys of HubPages.
 The correct time to preserve the window state to a registry is application closure.
 Add a handler for WM_CLOSE Message in the CMainFrame and this is where we will write our code to save the window state.
 In the below, we show how to create OnClose Handler for the WM_CLOSE message.

 The empty handler added by the Visual Studio IDE is below:

 We need to declare some variables to access the registry.
-We declared Registry_Key as an HKEY or in simple terms a Registry Handle which tells key location in the registry for which we need access.
+We declared Registry_Key as an HKEY, or in simple terms, a Registry Handle which tells key location in the registry to which we need access.
 The WINDOWPLACEMENT is C++ structure which we will write into the Registry.
 The code is below: